WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 \subsubsection{Group-based attributes}

-There were 32 studies that focused on at least one of the group attributes.
-Out of those, 31 focused on gender - often in combination with other attributes such as age or race/ethnicity.
-The only study that did not include gender was \cite{becerril-arreola_method_2023} which focused on race/ethnicity and socio-economic status.
-The most common specific problems audited for among gender-focused studies were group misrepresentation (16 studies) and discrimination (9 studies).
-Misrepresentation studies often looked at stereotyping, including gender-based stereotypes in image search \cite{kay_unequal_2015} or biases in LLMs \cite{ovalle_im_2023}, whereas discrimination research examined discriminatory treatment in ad delivery \cite{imana_auditing_2021, lambrecht_algorithmic_2019} and online freelance marketplaces \cite{hannak_bias_2017} \cite{karan_your_2023, fabris_algorithmic_2021}.
+There were 46 studies that focused on at least one of the group attributes.
+Out of those, 38 focused on gender - often in combination with other attributes such as age or race/ethnicity.
+The most common specific problems audited for among gender-focused studies were group misrepresentation (21 studies) and discrimination (9 studies).
+Misrepresentation studies often looked at stereotyping, including gender-based stereotypes in image search \cite{kay_unequal_2015} or biases in generative Ai \cite{ovalle_im_2023}, whereas discrimination research examined discriminatory treatment in ad delivery \cite{imana_auditing_2021, lambrecht_algorithmic_2019} and online freelance marketplaces \cite{hannak_bias_2017} \cite{karan_your_2023, fabris_algorithmic_2021}.